Skip to content

 Question 1.

-If all the dopants are ionized (\(n_D \approx 0\)), the Fermi level is given by the expression for the extrinsic regime from the lecture.
+If all the donors are ionized (\(n_D \approx 0\)), the Fermi level is given by the extrinsic-regime expression from the lecture.

 Question 2.